Tips on Becoming a Flatbed Truck Driver

 • Knowledge of equipment maintenance: Drivers may be responsible for performing routine maintenance on their trucks and equipment, such as checking tire pressure and oil levels.

-Challenges Faced by Flatbed Drivers: Overcoming Obstacles on the Open Road
+Challenges Faced by Flatbed Drivers While On The Road

 As a flatbed driver, you can expect to face several challenges regularly.
 From cargo securement to weather conditions, these challenges can make your job more difficult and require a combination of technical expertise and personal attributes to overcome.